nlturner2/CS690-Project/Documentation/User.md

 ## Home Dashboard:
 ![Home Dashboard](https://github.com/nlturner2/CS690-Project/blob/master/HomeDashboard.PNG)

-Home Dashboard is the main page of the application, it has features of adding a team, removing a team, refresh the page, viewing the team list, viewing notifications of teams, dismiss notifications and also settings for the notification.
+Home Dashboard is the main page of the application, it has features of adding a team, removing a team, refreshing the page, viewing the team list, viewing notifications of teams, dismissing notifications and also settings for the notification.
 ### Add a team:

 How to: